 Views at the last peak are quite similar to what you’ve seen already.
 But the best view is just ahead.
 Follow the paved path beyond the south peak.

-Beyond Tsing Yi South Peak
+Keep going beyond Tsing Yi South Peak

 The path splits when you see another rock with an inscription.
 To the left, it will lead you to a viewpoint.
 And to the right, the path will descend the mountain.

-And FYI, the Chinese writing says, “as soon as the spring flowers fall, the road will be rough”.
+FYI, the Chinese writing says, “as soon as the spring flowers fall, the road will be rough”.
 And the stone is right – the path beyond the sign is pretty tough.
 There’s a bit of loose gravel on the dirt path and some bushwhacking too.

 Turn left to Sam Chi Heung South Peak Stone